ingenmaffen/how-i-met-arch-linux/README.md

 You can [enable multilib this way](https://wiki.archlinux.org/index.php/Official_repositories#multilib)

-And this is how it looks after some rice:
+And this is how it looks like after some rice:

 ![Rice KDE Plasma](./rice.png)